Crown Prince Chairs Opening Of Second Jordan-US Cyber And Digital Dialogue

-Amman, Mar.
-4 (Petra) His Royal Highness Crown Prince Al Hussein bin Abdullah II on Monday chaired the opening session of the second Jordan-US Cyber and Digital Dialogue.
+(MENAFN- Jordan Times) AMMAN - HRH Crown Prince Hussein on Monday chaired the opening session of the second Jordan-US Cyber and Digital Dialogue.

-In his opening remarks attended by His Royal Highness Prince Feisal bin Al Hussein and US Deputy National Security Adviser, Cyber and Emerging Technology Anne Neuberger, Crown Prince Al Hussein highlighted the importance of cooperation between the two countries in the field of cyber and digital security, citing links to national security interests of both countries.
+In his opening remarks attended by HRH Prince Feisal and US Deputy National Security Adviser, Cyber and Emerging Technology Anne Neuberger, Crown Prince Hussein highlighted the importance of cooperation between the two countries in the field of cyber and digital security, citing links to national security interests of both countries, a Royal Court statement said.

 The Crown Prince said the dialogue coincides with the marking of 75 years since the establishment of diplomatic relations between Jordan and the United States.